Rolodophone/wexp/README.md

 # Dependencies

+Python 3 (tested on version 3.9.5)

 Django (tested on version 3.2.5)

-Python 3 (tested on version 3.9.5)
+psutil (tested on version 5.8.0)

 # How to run